Llenar70/allye-doc/Bar Plot.md

 # Bar Plot (Allye)

 The Bar Plot widget is a tool for visualizing variables within a dataset as a bar chart.
-It represents the frequency of each value of a categorical variable, or the aggregated value (sum, average, etc.) of another numerical variable, by the height of the bars.
-Furthermore, it offers features to group bars by color based on another categorical variable, customize bar labels, and display detailed tooltip information.
+By specifying multiple variables for the Y-axis, they can be displayed as a grouped bar chart.
+Furthermore, it offers features to customize bar labels and display detailed tooltip information.
 It also includes interactive selection capabilities.

 ## Inputs